 Review

-Today we are continuing our discussion of Kalachakra, and particularly we’re looking at the Kalachakra explanation for the causes of our suffering in the context of the presentation of the four noble truths.
-That means that we’re looking at how Kalachakra explains the all-pervasive suffering in particular, which is our uncontrollably recurring rebirth – that’s what samsara actually means – so that we continue to be born with a so-called tainted body and mind, feeling, etc., all the aggregates.
-They are tainted in the sense that they arise from unawareness or confusion about reality, they contain with them that confusion, and they perpetuate more.
-So because of that unawareness, then of course we have all sorts of disturbing emotions, and these bring about and accompany the compulsiveness of our behavior, which is what karma is referring to.
+Today we are continuing our discussion of Kalachakra, and particularly we’re looking at the Kalachakra explanation of the causes of our suffering in the context of the presentation of the four noble truths.
+That means that we’re looking at how Kalachakra explains the all-pervasive suffering in particular, which is our uncontrollably recurring rebirth – that’s what samsara actually means – that we continue to be born with a so-called tainted body and mind, feelings and so on, all the aggregates.
+They are tainted in the sense that they arise from unawareness or confusion about reality; they contain with them that confusion, and they perpetuate more.
+Because of that unawareness, of course, we have all sorts of disturbing emotions, and these bring about and accompany the compulsiveness of our behavior, which is what karma is referring to.

-Now, we looked a little bit more deeply at the role of the four creative-energy drops (gnas-skabs rigs-bzhi skyed-pa’i thig-le) in this whole process of causing our samsara.
-Because these karmic winds that are described here pass through these four drops at each of the so-called four occasions of our life.
-And these occasions are when we are awake, when we are asleep and dreaming, when we are asleep in deep sleep with no dreams, and when we are experiencing the bliss of orgasm.
-And we also saw that these four drops are associated with four different aspects of ourselves, of each rebirth – specifically human rebirth – that is body, speech, mind, and what’s particular in human rebirth is this deep awareness.
+We looked a little bit more deeply at the role of the four creative energy-drops (gnas-skabs rigs-bzhi skyed-pa’i thig-le) in this whole process of causing our samsara.
+These karmic winds that are described here pass through these four drops at each of the so-called four occasions of our life, and these occasions are: when we are awake, when we are asleep and dreaming, when we are asleep in deep sleep with no dreams, and when we are experiencing the bliss of orgasm.
+We also saw that these four drops are associated with four different aspects of ourselves, of each rebirth – specifically human rebirth – that are body, speech, mind, and what’s particular in human rebirth is this deep awareness.

 General Presentation of Mental Activity